friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-t <"[trusted_ips]|none">`: Specify trusted IP addresses or IP ranges (anywhere on the Internet) to exclude from geoip blocking (both ipv4 and ipv6).

 `-U <auto|pause|none|"[ip_addresses]">`: Policy for allowing automatic IP list updates when outbound geoblocking is enabled.
 Use `auto` to detect server IP addresses automatically once and always allow outbound connection to detected addresses.
 Or use `pause` to always temporarily pause outbound geoblocking before fetching IP list updates.
-Or specify IP addresses for IP lists source (ripe or ipdeny or maxmind) to allow - for multiple addresses, use double quotes.
+Or specify IP addresses for IP lists source (ripe / ipdeny / maxmind / ipinfo) to allow - for multiple addresses, use double quotes.
 Or use `none` to remove previously assigned server IP addresses and disable this feature.

 `-L <path>`: Set custom path to directory where local IP lists will be stored.
 Default is '/etc/geoip-shell' for OpenWrt, '/var/lib/geoip-shell' for all other systems.